aritraroy/UltimateAndroidReference/README.md

 * [RxJava](https://github.com/ReactiveX/RxJava) - RxJava – Reactive Extensions for the JVM – a library for composing asynchronous and event-based programs using observable sequences for the Java VM
 * [RxJava2Interop](https://github.com/akarnokd/RxJava2Interop) - Library to convert between RxJava 1.x and 2.x reactive types
 * [RxLifecycle](https://github.com/trello/RxLifecycle) - Lifecycle handling APIs for Android apps using RxJava
+* [RxLint](https://bitbucket.org/littlerobots/rxlint) - rxlint is a set of lint checks that check your RxJava code.
+There are currently three checks
 * [RxRelay](https://github.com/JakeWharton/RxRelay) - RxJava types that are both an Observable and a Consumer
 * [Traceur](https://github.com/T-Spoon/Traceur) - Easier RxJava2 debugging with better stacktraces